 Pesticide for lawn treatments should include protection against common pests, like fleas and ticks.
 Summer brings the risks of both of these annoying insects to a head.
 They’ll cling to people and pets walking through grass or trees.
 Once attached, they can transfer a variety of illnesses to your loved ones.
-Give your family some basic protection by adding flea and tick control to your lawn care regimen.
+Give your family some basic protection when you add flea and tick control to your lawn care regimen.

 Fleas can quickly overtake your home.

 Georgia summers are humid and hot, providing fleas with the perfect environment for propagation.
 They quickly take root in your carpets and furniture, waiting to jump out and bite at a moment’s notice.
 It’s no surprise when you realize female fleas lay up to 2000 eggs each.

 While flea bites turn into red, itchy lumps, they’re not just a source of irritation.
 They’re also a common source of illness, and some of them are quite serious.
 Fleas spread the plague responsible for wiping out millions during the Middle Ages, and while treatments are much more effective today, fleas still carry the bubonic plague.
 You can also catch typhus or cat-scratch fever from fleas in addition to many tick-borne illnesses.
 Ticks are known for spreading Lyme disease, a mysterious illness which affects every facet of life.
 However, they’re also capable of transmitting Rocky Mountain Fever, babesiosis, POW Virus and other life-threatening conditions.
 At their least destructive, both fleas and ticks can cause infections at bite sites, and they’re pretty gross to deal with.

 Fleas and ticks attack both people and pets.